Archive for Parent Advice & Support Articles

 Adolescent Therapist|Parent Coach|Teen Mentor

-A Note From The Santa Monica Family Therapist
+A Note From The Santa Monica Teen & Family Therapist

-**Note: If your teen is struggling socially or emotionally, I can help you to discover the cause and remedy it.
-I invite you take that critical next step, and allow me to demonstrate the support I can offer to you and your family.
+If your teen or young adult child is struggling socially or emotionally, I can help you to discover the cause and remedy it.

 For more information, please visit my website: